 One, when we have to spend some money, we feel the gravity of blogging, and it will encourage us to write and publish.

 Two, we must have complete access to all the functions of our blog and ease of handling.
-If not, as I said before, you will give up on your blog and ultimately the writing.
+If not, as I said before, you will give up on your blog and, ultimately, the writing.

 Setting up your personal blog is not as hard as it looks.
 You don’t have to know anything about programming languages or coding.

-Still not ready to set it up yourself, just hire someone who can do that for you.
+If you are still not ready to set it up yourself, just hire someone who can do that for you.
 They will deliver your blog within a few days.

-Then you just have to write and publish on your blog.
+Then you just have to write and publish it on your blog.
 Do not worry about SEO or Keywords too much at this point.
 Just write.
 You can learn everything slowly with time.

 If you really don’t want a set up your self-hosted blog.
 Medium is the best alternative.
-It is clean and already has a huge audience.
+It is clean and already has a vast audience.
 You just have to create a profile on it for free.

 Don’t even think about the things that you do not know or can’t understand.
 Start reading and writing about what you are passionate about.

-5. Nothing to Lose
+6. Nothing to lose

-Don’t think too much and don’t be hard on yourself.
+Don’t think too much, and don’t be hard on yourself.

 Note: Don’t forget to PIN the image below.

-I bet you probably start writing on your blog very soon.
+I bet you will probably start writing on your blog very soon.
 Do not forget to bookmark my blog and come back.
 I will post two articles on daglega.com every week.

 If you have tried any of the above tips, or have any other suggestions for newbies, feel free to share them with us in the comments section.